refact0r/midnight-discord/README.md

 ## install

 > [!IMPORTANT]
-> make sure to enable dark mode in discord settings for the theme to apply properly!!
+> make sure to enable dark mode in discord settings for the theme to apply properly! (if you want light mode customize the theme color variables)

 #### betterdiscord (or client with local theme folder)

 1. Download `midnight.theme.css` from <https://betterdiscord.app/theme/midnight> or this repo.
 2. Put the file into your theme folder. (there should be a button to open the theme folder in theme settings)
-3. (optional) Customize the variables in `midnight.theme.css`.
+3. (optional) Customize the theme in `midnight.theme.css`.

 #### install through link